kevinlr5/conjugates/docs/deployment.md

 1. Install docker
 2. Export the value of `terraform_bucket_name` as `TERRAFORM_STATE_BUCKET_NAME`
 3. Export the keys for the `deployer` account as `AWS_ACCESS_KEY_DEPLOYMENT` and `AWS_SECRET_KEY_DEPLOYMENT`.
+4. Export the ARN of your cert as `AWS_CERT_ARN`
-4. `./gradlew clean build deployTest`
+5. `./gradlew clean build deployTest`
-5. The previous command will complete when it verifies that the deployment is working.
+6. The previous command will complete when it verifies that the deployment is working.
 It writes its state to the S3 bucket.
-6. To destroy the test deployment, take the deployId from the log and run `./gradlew clean destroyDeployTest -PdeployId=theId`
+7. To destroy the test deployment, take the deployId from the log and run `./gradlew clean destroyDeployTest -PdeployId=theId`

 ## Configuring a CI/CD server (CircleCi)

 1. Hook up CircleCi to your github repo
 2. Create a trusty Ubuntu build for the repo and disable builds for non-PRs
-3. In the build settings, export the `AWS_ACCESS_KEY_DEPLOYMENT`, `AWS_SECRET_KEY_DEPLOYMENT`, `DOCKER_USERNAME`, `DOCKER_PASSWORD`, and `TERRAFORM_STATE_BUCKET_NAME` environment variables
+3. In the build settings, export the `AWS_ACCESS_KEY_DEPLOYMENT`, `AWS_SECRET_KEY_DEPLOYMENT`, `AWS_CERT_ARN`, `DOCKER_USERNAME`, `DOCKER_PASSWORD`, and `TERRAFORM_STATE_BUCKET_NAME` environment variables

 - A full deploy to AWS will occur on each PR build
 - The persistent `develop` instance will be upgraded after each merge to develop

 ## Continuous deployment of develop (with zero downtime upgrades)

 The CI/CD build is designed to create a persistent deployment based on the `develop` branch.
 Each merge to `develop` upgrades this deployment with zero downtime.
 The strategy employed is a variant of blue/green upgrading.
 A second full `develop` deployment is created and tested alongside the old one.
-When it's ready to go, the new deployment becomes the primary deployment and the old deployment is destroyed.
+When it's ready to go, a DNS based switchover occurs.
+ALIAS records are updated with a 60 second TTL to point at the new deployment and the old deployment is destroyed.
+Users of the frontend should not see an interruption.

+## DNS vs ELB style upgrades

+This project currently uses DNS based upgrading, but that form of upgrade is sub-optimal because of client-side DNS caching.
+It's being utilized because it's simple.
+An alternate technique allows public DNS queries to resolve to the same address, but switches out the servers underneath.
+This can be achieved by pointing at a single ELB and rotating the EC2 instances registered to it.
+There is more information here: https://cloudnative.io/blog/2015/02/the-dos-and-donts-of-bluegreen-deployment/